Testing against live work

 This iterative approach ensures AI remains useful and relevant rather than becoming shelfware or legacy tooling.

-From initial rollout to embedded capability
+From initial rollout to confident day-to-day use

 Training, testing, and adoption are not treated as a final phase.